 - 1. The minimum sworn police experience as determined by the State of California Commission on Police Officer Standards and Training (P.O.S.T.). - 2.
-Successful completion of initial probation as a sworn officer with the Costa Mesa Police. - 3.
-An average job performance rating of "meets standards" or better during the most recent three performance reviews with the Costa Mesa Police Department.
-Meets standards rating shall be determined by the Chief of Police. - 4.
-Possession of an Intermediate Certificate from the State of California Commission on Police Officer Standards and Training. - 5.
-Have completed a minimum of 24 hours of P.O.S.T. approved schooling or equivalent every two years. - 6.
+Successful completion of initial probation as a sworn officer with the Costa Mesa Police Department. - 3.
+Possession of an Advanced Certificate from the State of California Commission on Police Officer Standards and Training. - 4.
+Have completed a minimum of 24 hours of P.O.S.T. approved schooling or equivalent every two years. - 5.
 Make application and obtain departmental approval.